pjmuller/zendesk-helpcenter-export/README.md

         ruby zendesk-helpcenter-export.rb yourzenmail@domain.com YoUrPassWoRd my-zen-subdomain

+# FAQ
+## I am getting LoadError's
+When you get the error

+    cannot load such file -- httparty (LoadError)

+it means you don't have the httpnecessary gems installed.
+Try

+    gem install httparty

+to solve the problem. (the same solution can be applied to install other missing gems)
 # Contribute

 Feel free to contribute through a pull request.
 This code has only been tested on one zendesk account and only on mac.